 VAB Monthly Series Answering the Most Frequently Asked Questions on Multicultural Marketing

-New Full-Year Monthly Multicultural Marketing Insights Series!
-We champion marketers who create inclusive plans reflective of our rich diversity, unique cultural nuances and behaviors.
-In efforts to help marketers develop these plans, we are proud to launch a full-year monthly series tackling the most frequently asked questions on multicultural marketing.
-Each month, we’ll answer a question using fact-based insights that you can apply to your own marketing strategies.
+12 Months of Multicultural Marketing Insights - We champion marketers who create inclusive plans reflective of our rich diversity, unique cultural nuances and behaviors.
+In efforts to help marketers develop these plans, we are proud to launch a share this series tackling the most frequently asked questions on multicultural marketing.
+Each release below answers a question using fact-based insights that you can apply to your own marketing strategies.

 With so many content choices to include in their streaming ad campaigns, marketers often ask how they should prioritize programming based on what's most relevant to their target audiences.
 This is particularly true when developing culturally inclusive marketing plans.

 For five audience groups, including Blacks, Hispanics, Asians, Native Americans, and LGBTQ, this quick insights piece will highlight the streaming content they are more likely to watch as compared to other audiences.